 - Blood Tests: CBC (complete blood cell count) and serum chemistries help to detect potential problems with other organs in the body, such as the liver, kidney, pancreas, etc. It is important to make sure that the liver and kidneys are healthy because they metabolize most of the medications used to treat heart disease.

-Treatment of Dog Heart Murmur
+Treatment of Heart Murmur in Dogs

 Treatment is directed at the underlying problem that causes the heart murmur.
 Treatment options naturally depend on the nature and severity of the underlying disease.